 Wedding Shoe Mistakes: #3 – Not having these three key shoe accessories.

 Wedding shoes can be downright expensive!
 Besides, if your dress is so long that it hides your feet anyway, don’t spend a fortune on something hardly anyone will even see.
 When you do find the perfect pair, shop around to get the best price.
-If ordering online, make sure the company has a great return policy (I’ve ordered from Zappos and they have a wonderful return policy in case they don’t fit).
+If ordering online, make sure the company has a great return policy (I’ve ordered countless pairs of shoes from Amazon and they have a wonderful return policy in case they don’t fit).

 Wedding Shoe Mistakes: #5 – Forgetting a spare pair.

 Stuff happens: heels break, your shoes can make your feet hurt, or you may want heels for photos but sandals for dancing.
 In any case, bring a spare pair of shoes just in case.
 These are worth it and super cheap; you can even fit ’em in your clutch or tote!